Thinking of Investing in El Salvador? Talk to the Central American Group.

 - An abundance of sugar with five-year fixed prices to use in the production of soft drinks and sweets;

-- Access to an abundance of water that can be used in operations of food processing;
+- Access to an abundance of water that can be used in food processing operations;

 - The presence of complementary industries such as packaging;